Pocket Doors vs. Barn Doors

 A classic barn door is made from solid, warm wood, with wrought iron hardware and a large, decorative rolling wheel.

-However, these days, there are not only many different types and colors of wood available for barn doors, but also glass (solid and paned, and well as clear and frosted or tinted), metal for an industrial look, and even fun and functional doors like chalkboard.
+These days, there are many types and colors of wood for barn doors.
+You can also find glass options, like solid and paned, clear and frosted, or tinted.
+Metal doors offer an industrial look.
+There are even fun and functional doors, like chalkboards.

 Installation